avides/spring-profiler/README.md

 Explicit ProfilingHandlers and allowedMillis can be set in the @Profiling-annotation

 #### Profiling of methods simply by annotation (Spring-Boot-example)
-This will work the same way as in the example above, but instead of creating a ProfilingExecutor in a Configuration-class, you can simply add an @EnableProfiling-annotation at any of your configuration-classes (or Application-class)
+This will work the same way as in the example above, but instead of creating a ProfilingExecutor and the used ProfilingHandler (in this case the LoggingProfilingHandler) in a Configuration-class, you can simply add an @EnableProfiling-annotation at any of your configuration-classes (or Application-class)